Piratux/PixelWalker-Copy-Bot/README.md

 ### When block names change in `/listblocks`

-After PixelWalker update, some blocks may change.

-If blocks change, the following needs to be performed:
+After PixelWalker update, some blocks may change or new ones need to get added.
+In that case, the following needs to be performed:

-- Block names in `EelvlBlocks.ts` and `EerBlocks.ts` need to be updated
-- The following needs to be run:
+- Run:

 ```
 npm run gen-files
 ```

-- `*.pwlvl` files need to be updated in `tests/resources`
+- Update block names in `EelvlBlocks.ts` and `EerBlocks.ts` based on new names in generated files.
+- Update `Every block` (id: ewki341n7ve153l) world with `.placeall` command.
+- Update `Test EELVL export` (id: ra9285102d4a41a) world with `.placeelvlexport` command.
+- Update `Test EELVL import` (id: r0ed3a956087328) world based on potentially failing tests.
-- Run `.test` in game
+- Run tests (see section above)

 ### When changing pre commit hooks